Skip to content

 View/search applications (All applications.
 Search functionality.
 Allows users to search applications that are not their own or those they are assigned to)

-View restricted party and staff member applications
+View restricted party applications

-View non-restricted applications
+View standard applications